LiskArchive/lisk-mobile/README.md

 ### iOS

-- Install the latest version of [Xcode](https://apps.apple.com/ng/app/xcode/id497799835?mt=12) to use simulator
+- Install the latest version of [Xcode](https://apps.apple.com/ng/app/xcode/id497799835?mt=12) to use the simulator.

 ### Android

-- Install [Android Studio](https://developer.android.com/studio/index.html), ensure the below listed options are checked and installed:
+- Install [Android Studio](https://developer.android.com/studio/index.html), and ensure the options listed below are also checked and installed:
   - Android SDK
   - Android SDK Platform
   - Performance (Intel ® HAXM)